ToolJet/ToolJet/docs/versioned_docs/version-2.19.0/data-sources/google.sheets.md

 ## Connection

 To establish a connection with Google Sheet, you have two options.
-First, you can click on the **+Add new global datasource** button found on the query panel.
-Alternatively, you can go to the **[Global Datasources](/docs/data-sources/overview)** page within the ToolJet dashboard.
+First, you can click on the **+Add new data source** button found on the query panel.
+Alternatively, you can go to the **[Data sources](/docs/data-sources/overview)** page within the ToolJet dashboard.

 ### Authorization Scopes